khobaib/vibematch/README.md

   note documenting what was searched and how confident the data is, and several entries were corrected after conflicting with my own firsthand experience — the same skepticism I'd apply to any third-party data source in a real product.
+- **Scaling a dataset without pretending it's more verified than it is.** As the dataset grew from 226 to 472 hostels to give testers real geographic coverage, I introduced a third `research_depth` tier (`placeholder`) specifically so speed-of-growth never quietly eroded data trustworthiness — a real product tradeoff between coverage and verification, made explicit and reversible instead of hidden.

 ---